cwhiteraven/MaiDXR/README.md

 If you want to adjust the settings, please take a step back.
 The controller pointer will automatically be disabled when the controller are too close to the cabinet.

 Some configs in config.json are only the index of the dropdown.

-You can use the pointer to point the third-person camera and grab it to the position where you want to be.

 ToDo
 ---